systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 Hey!
 You found my blog.

 There may be other places to find my content, but if you're reading this, you're
-    probably on my [personal website].
+    most likely reading it on my [personal website].
 If you're not, go check it out.
-I built the website using [SvelteKit] to host my weblog articles and create a
-    place to experiment with web technologies and share [my projects].
+This is where I host my weblog articles — mostly about my ongoing projects — and experiment with new web technologies
+(new to me, anyway).

+I built the application powering this website myself.
+I wanted a project to practice design architecture skills;
+I wanted to take my ideas and experience from past projects and apply them without the practical constraints of delivering a commercial
+    product.
+These [development logs (DevLogs)] are part of that process, documenting my experiences, challenges, and solutions as I continue to tinker
+    with the code.
+These logs are mainly an exercise in self-reflection, but I also hope that sharing my achievements and failures will help inspire
+    others when facing similar challenges in their own projects.

+## Laying the Groundwork
-I decided to use the framework [Svelte], and its companion meta-framework
+To build the application, I decided to use the framework [Svelte], and its
-    [SvelteKit], because of its simplicity and performance.
+    companion meta-framework [SvelteKit], because of its simplicity and performance.
 I wanted a modern, fast technology stack that could support server-side logic.
 SvelteKit provides a streamlined server-side rendering experience out of the
     box, with plenty of options for customizing server-client interactions.